Scarlett Johansson: ‘Captain America: Civil War’ Star Named The Top-Grossing Actor Of 2016 – Here’s The Fine Print

 — eBay Deals (@ebaydeals7) August 30, 2016

 Johansson played Moran in the critically-acclaimed film Hail, Caesar!
-Written and directed by the Coen Brothers, this film delivered an impressive ensemble cast of actors and actresses – including George Clooney, Josh Brolin, Ralph Fiennes, Allison Pill, Frances McDormand and Tilda Swinton to name a few.
+Written and directed by the Coen Brothers, this film delivered an impressive ensemble cast of actors and actresses – including George Clooney, Josh Brolin, Ralph Fiennes, Allison Pill, Frances McDormand, and Tilda Swinton to name a few.

 With an estimated production budget of $22 million, the film generated over $63.2 million at the worldwide box office – more than enough to give Scarlett Johansson the boost that she needed to take the title.